- Adding payments

 - This prevents customers from overpaying

-- Customers are happy when they see their credit has been used
+- Customers will be happy to see their credit has been applied

-- After offsetting, check if everything is correct
+- After offsetting, verify that everything is correct

 - Manually check a few customers